sunisfighting/NETON/README.md

-# Do Not Expect Too Much from Your Neighbors in Contrastive Learning of Node Representation
+# Single-View Graph Contrastive Learning with Soft Neighborhood Awareness (SIGNA)

-This repository contains the source code for NETON.
+This repository contains the source code for SIGNA.

 ## Run